It is a lovely thing, to reach ‘the end’ on your manuscript.

 After so much time immersed in the world of your story, it’s often difficult to step back and see the flaws and inconsistencies in the writing.
 Here’s where the keen eye of an editor can help you.

-I’m an associate member of the Institute of Professional Editors Limited (IPEd) and I hold an intermediate membership with the Society for Editors and Proofreaders.
+I’m a professional member of the Institute of Professional Editors Limited (IPEd) and I hold an intermediate membership with the Society for Editors and Proofreaders.
 I co-facilitate creative writing classes with Brisbane Writers’ Workshop.
 I’ve been a submissions reader for the Aurealis magazine and a judge for the Australian Shadows Awards for horror short fiction.
 I’m a proud member of the Queensland Writers Centre, Vision Writers Group, Australasian Horror Writers Association and Horror Writers Association.
 I’m a published horror short story author and my work has appeared in both Australian and international markets.

 I’ve edited and critiqued a broad range of manuscripts, including children’s fiction, young adult fiction, speculative fiction (science fiction, fantasy and horror), and mystery and thriller.
 I’ve worked on both short and novel-length manuscripts.

 Here are the two levels of editing that I provide:

 This is the first step in helping your story to shine.
 A manuscript critique examines the big-picture elements of the narrative.
 My process involves a read and review of the manuscript, looking at overall strengths and weaknesses.
 I provide a detailed report covering the following issues: plot, pacing, setting, writing style, character, dialogue and editorial focus.
 The report includes positive feedback as well as concrete suggestions on how to rework the manuscript.